 After centrifugation, if the sediment contains the blood (RBCs), it is indicative of hematuria.
 If the supernatant fluid contains blood, it is due to food dyes, porphyria, hydroxocobalamin and phenazopyridine.
 Myoglobinuria caused by rhabdomyalysis and hemoglobinuria caused by transfusion related reactions.

 Clostridium and Plasmodium infections do not contain RBCs on microscopic examination, which helps in differentiating them from hematuria, which shows RBC sediments on microscopic examination.

-Normal amount of protein in urine is ≤ 150 mg/dl.
-The Dipstick test measures only albumin and not the other proteins.
-Hence, it is a highly specific test, but with low sensitivity.
-The Dipstick test becomes positive with levels > 300 mg/ dl, therefore it cannot be used to detect microalbuminuria in diabetic patients.
+The normal amount of protein in urine is ≤ 150 mg/dl.
+The Dipstick test measures only albumin and not the other proteins; hence, it is a highly specific test, but with low sensitivity.
+The Dipstick test becomes positive with levels > 300 mg/ dl; therefore it cannot be used to detect microalbuminuria in diabetic patients.